 Enter "yes" in the "lawsuit pending" section of the RHW Personal Information page and send the form to OGC by email, fax, or regular mail to:

+Texas Workforce Commission

-Legal Assistant Office of the General Counsel Texas Workforce Commission 101 East 15th Street, Room 608 Austin, Texas 78778
+Office of the General Counsel

+Attention: Legal Assistant 101 East 15th Street, Room 608 Austin, Texas 78778

-Tel: (512) 936-3511 Fax: (512) 463-1426 Email: subrogation@twc.state.tx.us
+Tel: (512) 936-3511 Fax: (512) 463-1426 Email: subrogation@twc.texas.gov

-One copy of the VR3500 is filed in the customer's paper case file and another copy of the VR3500 is provided to the customer to inform them of TWC-VR's subrogation rights under Texas law.
+A copy of the VR3500 is filed in the customer's case file.
+A copy of the Explanation of TWC-VR Subrogation Rights under Texas Law is provided to the customer .

 If the customer has questions about the subrogation process, VR staff can escalate those questions through their chain of management to OGC for additional guidance and support.